 Three people have been killed and scores injured after a powerful aftershock struck north-east Japan.

+Several buildings were destroyed and power was cut to 3.6 million homes.
 It was the most powerful tremor since the 9.0-magnitude quake that triggered a devastating tsunami four weeks ago.

 At the crippled Fukushima nuclear power station workers briefly retreated to a quake-proof shelter.
 The plant's operator later said there was no sign problems there were any worse.